-An evident factor in assessing the historically conservative nature of the State's debt practices is witnessed by the relatively low level of debt service as a percentage of unrestricted general fund revenue.
-While the current State policy is designed to limit the ratio of state and state supported debt obligations to 8% of UGF, during the ten years preceding FY 2017 the State remained below 5% in 7 of those years.
-In FY 2015 the ratio increased to 10.1% then to 13% in FY 2016, and to 16.9% in FY 2017 due to diminished revenue generation.
-Based on the Fall 20176 Revenue Sources Book's projections of revenue, the state's ratios are projected to remain approximately equal to or greater than allowed percentages throughout the majority of the forecast period.
+An evident factor in assessing the historically conservative nature of the State's debt practices is witnessed by the relatively low level of debt service as a percentage of UGF revenue.
+While the current State policy is designed to limit the ratio of state and state supported debt obligations to 8% of UGF, during the ten years preceding FY 2018 the State remained below 5% in 7 of those years.
+In FY 2015, the ratio increased to 10.1% then to 13.9% in FY 2016, to 15% in FY 2017 and 9.4% in 2018 due to diminished UGF generation.
+In FY 2019, the ratio is projected to be 4.0% and in 2020 the ratio is projected to decrease to 3.9%.
+Based on the Fall 2018 Revenue Sources Book's projections for UGF, which now incorporate certain Permanent Fund earnings, the state's ratios are projected to remain below allowed percentages throughout the forecast period.
+However, if statutory payments to the PERS and TRS system are included in the projections the ratio grows to 8.8% in 2019 and remains between 7.7% and 9.7% for the forecast period.
 A metric that demonstrates the conservative debt practice of the State is the trajectory of general obligation debt retirement.
-Approximately 50% of the current general obligation debt outstanding will be repaid over the next 10 years, potentially allowing for the State to participate and support future projects.
+Approximately 50% of the current general obligation debt outstanding will be repaid over the next 10 years, allowing for the potential of the State to participate and support future projects.